 Units (or Shipped) Per Store Per Week by Product

-In this sortable table, Crisp has calculated and is displaying each product's velocity.
-Retailer dashboards will display "Units Per Store Per Week by Product," which is based on scanning sales, while distributor dashboards will display a "Shipped Per Store Per Week by Product" table.
-This can be useful for quick reference or comparing different product velocities against one another.
+In this sortable table, Crisp displays each product's aggregate velocity calculated using the total number of stores you sold in over the entire time frame specified in the Date filter.
+Retailer dashboards display "Units Per Store Per Week by Product," which is based on scanning sales, while distributor dashboards display a "Shipped Per Store Per Week by Product" table.
+These tables can provide a quick reference or help you compare different product velocities against one another.

 At the bottom of the table is a "Totals" row in which the "Units Per Store Per Week" and "Dollars Per Store Per Week" figures are total portfolio velocity numbers (as if all of your products were treated as one).